0xPolygon/cdk-contracts-tooling/README.md

 From the root of this repo run `go run ./cmd`.
 This will print a help message explaining how to use all the commands

-### Wallets

-Some commands require using private keys.
-There are multiple ways to import private keys, but all of them require to:

-1. Copy paste `wallets.example.toml` into `wallets.toml`
-2. Edit the new file to include your wallets (the file has comments to make the needed changes comprehensible)

 ### RPCs

 Some commands require using RPC endpoints.
 There are multiple ways to import these endpoints, but all of them require to: